Why Choose PGI

 Parallelizing Compilers for CPUs and GPUs

 Use PGI Fortran, C and C++ compilers to develop performance-portable applications for multicore x86-64 or OpenPOWER CPUs, and GPUs from NVIDIA.
 PGI compilers support Fortran 2003, C++14 and selected C++17 features.
 With PGI you can parallelize programs for multicore CPUs and NVIDIA GPUs using OpenACC 2.6, for multicore CPUs using OpenMP 4.5, and for NVIDIA GPUs using CUDA Fortran.
-PGI is the default compiler on many of the world’s fastest computers including the Titan supercomputer at Oak Ridge National Laboratory.
+PGI compilers are used on the world’s fastest computers, including on the Top 500 #1 Summit Supercomputer at Oak Ridge National Lab for GPU-accelerated CFD, quantum chemistry, weather and climate, molecular dynamics, and astrophysics applications.
 PGI compilers are for scientists and engineers using computing systems ranging from workstations to the fastest GPU-powered supercomputers.

 World-class CPU Performance, GPU Acceleration